Frequently Asked Questions

 Can I still eat foods that cause oral allergy symptoms?

-Usually yes, with some precautions:
+Usually yes, with some adjustments:

 About Pollen.city